Microsoft SSAS Connection Details

 Secure Microsoft SQL Server Analysis Services Connections

 By default, the connector attempts to negotiate SSL/TLS by checking the server's certificate against the system's trusted certificate store.
-To specify another certificate, see the SSLServerCert
+To specify another certificate, see the SSLServerCert property for the available formats.

 Use Kerberos